-Fees include direct investment management fees plus administrative fees and will vary.
-In 2017, fees were approximately 0.63% of the fund's average net assets.
+Fees include direct investment management fees plus administrative fees (which cover the cost of record keeping fees, online account access, financial wellness education, communications, accounting, and more) and will vary.
+In 2017, the combined administrative and investment management fees were approximately 0.87% of the fund's average net assets.
 No sales commissions are charged to members' investments in the fund.
+An additional flat account fee of \$45 per year will be assessed on accounts with balances of \$500 or more, and will be reflected on quarterly statements.

 The fund seeks to achieve its objective by investing in a broad range of asset classes.
 The target asset allocation (see pie chart) includes an 60% allocation to bonds and real assets.
-The remaining 40% is allocated to equities (stocks), which includes both

-U.S. and non-U.S. stocks, and alternative equity.
+The remaining 40% is allocated to equities (stocks), which includes both U.S. and non-U.S. stocks, and alternative equity.
 The fund is managed within ranges of the target allocation percentages.
 Therefore, at any one time the actual allocation may be different.
 As described in the next paragraph, the real assets allocation has some characteristics of equities; and in certain respects they may be viewed as increasing the equity allocation beyond the percentage of equity shown in the target asset allocation.
 This fund may hold some residual cash, but its intent is to be fully invested.
 See pages 27 - 28 for investment manager information for this fund.